 Turner Classic Movies, Sunday, August 5

-THE WOLF MAN (1941) A British nobleman undergoes a startling transformation when he's bitten by a gypsy werewolf.
-Dir.: George Waggner.
+THE WOLF MAN (1941) A British nobleman undergoes a startling transformation when he’s bitten by a gypsy werewolf.
+Director: George Waggner.
 Cast: Lon Chaney Jr, Maria Ouspenskaya, Claude Rains, Warren William, Ralph Bellamy.
 Black and White-70 minutes.

 THE UNSUSPECTED (1947) The producer of a radio crime series commits the perfect crime, then has to put the case on the air.
-Dir.: Michael Curtiz.
+Director: Michael Curtiz.
 Cast: Joan Caulfield, Claude Rains, Audrey Totter.
 Black and White-103 minutes.

 THE ADVENTURES OF ROBIN HOOD (1938) The bandit king of Sherwood Forest leads his Merry Men in a battle against the corrupt Prince John.
-Dir.: Michael Curtiz.
-Cast: Errol Flynn, Olivia de Havilland, Basil Rathbone, Claude Rains, Alan Hale, Una O'Connor.
+Director: Michael Curtiz.
+Cast: Errol Flynn, Olivia de Havilland, Basil Rathbone, Claude Rains, Alan Hale, Una O’Connor.
 Color-102 minutes.

 TWILIGHT OF HONOR (1963) A struggling lawyer takes on a controversial murder case that could make or break him.
-Dir.: Boris Sagal.
+Director: Boris Sagal.
 Cast: Richard Chamberlain, Joey Heatherton, Nick Adams, Claude Rains.
 Black and White-104 minutes.
 Letterbox.